Alphonse Boudard: Biography

 His novels are characterised by the colloquial terms and slang that Boudard used to describe life in the 1940s.
-His works are autobiographical and he uses his periods in a sanatorium and in jail as a basis for his stories.
-His 1963 novel The Cherry and his 1972 story The Hospital are examples, as is his 1992 novel The amazing Mr Joseph which tells the story of a French spy who becomes a millionaire dealing on the black market during World War II (based on the real career of Joseph Joanovici).
+His works are autobiographical and he used his periods in a sanatorium and in jail as a basis for his stories.
+His 1963 novel The Cherry and his 1972 story The Hospital are examples, as is his 1992 novel The Amazing Mr Joseph which tells the story of a French spy who becomes a millionaire dealing on the black market during World War II (based on the real career of Joseph Joanovici).

 Many of Boudard novels were adapted for French films and television.

-Boudard died in Nice on January 14, 2000.
+Boudard had a wife and two sons.
+He died in Nice on 14 January 2000.